igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/glossary.md

 ## HMAC (Hash-based Message Authentication Code)

-**HMAC** is a cryptographic mechanism used to verify that a message has not been altered and was sent by a trusted party.
+Cryptographic mechanism used to verify that a message has not been altered and was sent by a trusted party.

 Webhook providers often compute an HMAC signature using a shared secret and the raw request body.